Lake Tahoe Wolf

 pets.
 The meat in dry food [kibble] is boiled, baked, and baked again until there is nothing

-either supermarket chains or local health food stores - are missing something that seems to me to be the most
+supermarket chains or local health food stores - are missing something that seems to me to be the most important

-important "nutrient" of all...
+"nutrient" of all...
 Life Energy!
-It all has to be pasteurized and/or homogenized - which
+It all has to be pasteurized and/or homogenized - which means

-means heated until all bacteria is killed - along with all live enzymes, vitamins and nutrients.
+heated until all bacteria is killed - along with all live enzymes, vitamins and nutrients.
+That is

-That is why they have to add some of those things back in, but it's not quite the same [usually synthetic or
+why they have to spray those supplements back on the food but it's not quite the same [usually

-man-made vitamins which expire or oxidize once exposed to the air] nor are they as complete.
-Frozen raw diets,
+synthetic or man-made vitamins which expire or oxidize once exposed to the air].
+Nor are they as complete.
+If

 Speaking of carrots, many dog lovers give their pets raw, whole carrots for treats thinking